panzi/punktum/README.md

 If not quoted, spaces around a value are trimmed.
 A comment starts with `#` even if it touches a word on its left side.

 Both single and double quoted strings can be multiline.
-Variables can be refernced in unquoted and double quoted strings.
+Variables can be referenced in unquoted and double quoted strings.
 Escape sequences are only evaluated inside of double quoted strings.
 (Should they be also evaluated in unquoted values?)